Set Current Location

 This famous Manhattan hot spot offers a great ambiance in a priceless rooftop location.
 The Penthouse Lounge, the Rooftop Garden and the indoor restaurant can together fit a huge number of people, part of why its such a popular destination.
 The kitchen churns out deliciously done American favorites like sliders, chicken strips and salads, with a few international surprises.
 Many diners come for the rooftop view of the Empire State Building, which is almost unbeatable.

 The Gallow Green in Chelsea offers a chance to enjoy some great cocktails at this rooftop garden bar all year round.
 The bar offers a splendid view of the skyline and incorporates a lot of greenery in its decor- it is a true botanist's delight!
 Live music adds to the beauty of the ambiance.
 The cocktails are strong and tasty, served in glasses or samovars, like the signature Gallow Green Punch that can be easily shared by four.
 Food and bar snacks are served.
 Reservations are necessary.

 Visitors can experience the mysteries of being aboard a sunken boat while also enjoying fresh seafood onboard the Frying Pan.
 The Frying Pan was a former lightship, but eventually fell into disrepair and sunk due to a broken engine.
 It was bought by its current owners and repaired in the 1980s and now serves as a popular bar and grill.
 However, the ship still retains its sunken look in the lower levels in order to acknowledge the Frying Pan's long history.

-This Brooklyn institution that was once a run down old pool shop is now converted into a kitschy neighborhood bar.
+This Brooklyn institution that was once an old pool shop is now converted into a kitschy neighborhood bar.
 Blue booths, green tiles and tin walls give this place an old time charm.
-If the pub gets too crowded, just saunter out into the outdoor terrace area and enjoy the relaxed party atmosphere.
-DJs spin some crazy tunes while you sip on innovative drinks concocted by the imaginative bartenders.
+If the pub gets too crowded, just saunter out into the patio area and enjoy the relaxed party atmosphere.
+DJs spin some catchy tunes while you sip on innovative drinks concocted by the imaginative bartenders.
 You can also catch live performances and other events here.
 This place also has a photo booth, so you can click a few pictures and take home some memories.
-Cheers!